salmanee/Librarian/README.md

 ```

 * sample_apps: Our repository contains the top 200 apps collected from GooglePlay along with their previous releases, obtained from [AndroZoo](https://androzoo.uni.lu/).
 Due to the large size of this set (209 GB), we provide only 20 unique android packages as a sample with a total of 32 app versions. e.g. *com.instagram.android* has 7 different versions, where the version name is the sha256 of the app version.
 Naming app versions after their sha256 will enable us later to mtach each app with [version details](https://androzoo.uni.lu/lists) found in AndroZoo such as: vercode, markets, apk_size etc.
-* UnknownLibs_bins: This folder ontains biniares extracted from apps in `sample_apps` arranged into folders based on the binary sha256.
+* UnknownLibs_bins: This folder contains biniares extracted from apps in `sample_apps` arranged into folders based on the binary sha256.
 (Run: `python3 cluster_libs.py` to obtain them).
-Foor exampple, cluster/folder `ca8a18f07d0d16e3ce1f4cb35d6d326fd0bbb2a4e82488a937f6feffbfa44b3b*` contains 5 identical binaries (share the same sha256), which were extracted from 5 different apps or app versions.
+For example, cluster/folder `ca8a18f07d0d16e3ce1f4cb35d6d326fd0bbb2a4e82488a937f6feffbfa44b3b` contains 5 identical binaries (share the same sha256), which were extracted from 5 different apps or app versions.
 * UnknownLibs_FVs: Feature vectors extracted from `UnknownLibs_bins` and stored in JSON files.
 * KnownLibs_FVs: Features vectors extracted from our groundTruth (KnownLibs) and stored in JSON files.
 * scripts: